top of page

 Every product we recommend is handpicked by our editors.
 When you buy something, we may earn a commission.
 Why trust us?

-I Tested And Ranked The Best Pepper Guns In 2023
+I Tested And Ranked The Best Pepper Ball Guns In 2024

 Since I live alone, I decided I needed some extra protection.
 I tried out a variety of pepper guns.
 (And only coughed once!)
 Here are some hands-on reviews.